Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Bayesian transport maps for large spatial fields

 To make this potentially high-dimensional regression feasible, we again use the example of a spatial GP with Mat\'ern covariance to motivate regularization and sparsity via the relevance matrix $\bQ_i = \diag(q_{i,1}^2,\ldots,q_{i,i-1}^2)$.
 We assume that the relevance of the $k$th neighbor (see Section \ref{sec:maximin}) decays exponentially as a function of $k$, such that $q_{i,c_i(k)}$ decays as $\exp(\theta_q k)$.
 This type of behavior, often referred to as the screening effect \citep[e.g.,][]{stein20112010}, is illustrated in Figure \ref{fig:matern2}, and it has been exploited for covariance estimation of a Gaussian spatial field by \citet{Kidd2020}.
 Recently, \citet{Schafer2017} proved exponential rates of screening for Gaussian processes derived from elliptic boundary-value problems; following the discussion in Section~\ref{sec:prior_s}, we expect similar conditional-independence phenomena to hold on the fine scales of processes with quasiquadratic loglikelihoods.
+As shown in Figure \ref{fig:precweights}, we also observed this behavior for climate data.

 Given this exponential decay as a function of the neighbor number $k$, the relevance will be essentially zero for sufficiently large $k$, and so we achieve sparsity by setting